blind-anonymous/pti-candgen/README.md

 To run WikiPriors simply execute

-`python WikiPriors/main.py *args*`.
+`python WikiPriors/main.py args`.

 where the arguments `args` are listed below:

-- --*tlang*: target language.
+- --tlang: target language.
-- --*plang*: pivot language.
+- --plang: pivot language.
-- --*ncands*: number of retrieved candidate entities.
+- --ncands: number of retrieved candidate entities.
 The default value is 30.
-- --*zeroshot*: boolean to indicate whether the learning setting is zero-shot or not.
+- --zeroshot: boolean to indicate whether the learning setting is zero-shot or not.